 I know that for many, curriculum is one of the biggest challenges in the life of a homeschool parent, especially at the beginning.
 Some places are more challenging than others, for sure.
 We live in Quebec right now and it is incredibly challenging to make the government happy while still allowing learning to be fun and engaging.

 I have been making my own unit studies for a couple of years now.
 It has been so much fun!
 I have to tell you that I REALLY love making units and that is why I make them for our blog readers.
+You can find all of my units, for free, here.
 I have fun doing it and you get the ease of not having to come up with anything.
 Today I want to show you how I do it.
 It is easier than you think.
 Follow along and we will get a unit started, planned, and finished.
-You can find the unit study planner pages on our printables page at the top.
+You can find the unit study planner pages by clicking this button:

 The first thing I am going to do is choose a game.
 I already know it is going to be Stone Age because I have been wanting to give it a try.
+Stone Age is also available on Board Game Arena, check out the BGA review here.
 If I were doing the study for a younger kid, I would choose Honga or My First Stone Age.
 If I didn’t already know a game I wanted to use, I would do a quick Google search for one.
 I always have a game in my units.
+If you want to know more about why I use games for learning, check out this post.

 I thought it might be fun to get in more experiential learning with a video game.
 A quick search brought up some options that look awful.
 Far Cry Primal looks interesting though, so I am going to check out the rating, system, and cost.
-Well, the M rating looks like it is fairly accurate from the ads I saw for it.
+Well, after a bit of research, the M rating looks like it is fairly accurate from the ads I saw for it.
 I will just stick with a board game for this unit.

 Next on my list are videos.
 My first stop was Curiosity Stream.
 We got a year of streaming for super cheap and it has been a great resource for our homeschool.
 I found The Manot Skull which is about evidence that modern men and Neanderthals lived side-by-side.
 Modern Stone Age Family is about cooking and eating from ancient times.
 Lastly, The Neanderthals’ Dark Secret which is about why they are no longer around.
 That is probably good so I will check out some websites.
 I didn’t find anything I wanted to use, except for a virtual tour of Lascaux Cave.
 Technically it is another video, https://vimeo.com/40849516.
 It is a nice addition though.
 Sometimes there isn’t a site to explore and that is okay.